For site owners & SEOs

 Bottom line: the grading system is designed to be clean, simple, predictable, and aligned with how inclusion works.

-3. Tiers: How Inclusion Works
+3. How Inclusion Works

-Tier 1 — Not eligible for indexing (0–34, F)
+Declined — Not eligible for indexing (0–34, F)

 • Spammy or auto-generated content

-• Very thin content (almost nothing useful)
+• Very thin content with little useful value

 • Broken, redirect-only, or unreachable pages

-• Malware/phishing or deceptive layouts
+• Malware, phishing, deception, or abusive layouts

 4. The GoGuides Favicon Trust System